Skip to main content

 Your program page is the public-facing home for everything an entrant or sponsor needs to know: what the program is, what categories they can enter, what awards they can win, the deadline, and how to submit.
 It's the link you share in your marketing emails, social posts, and member newsletters.

-• Categories: define the categories entrants choose, the awards you give out, the entry fee, pricing tiers, and discount codes
+• Categories: define the categories entrants choose, the awards you give out, the entry fee, pricing tiers, discount codes, and the prize currency

 • Entries: every entry submitted, with filtering, search, and CSV import / export

-• Voting: judging method, criteria, judges, audience voting
+• Judging: voting method, criteria, judges, and optional audience voting

 • Results: leaderboard, winner assignment, and publishing